castle-engine/conference-pascalcafe2024/README.md

-# Sample application to go with slides for Pascal Cafe 2024 Conference (IJsselstein ,Netherlands)
+# Sample application to go with slides for Pascal Cafe 2024 Conference (IJsselstein, Netherlands)

 This is the sample application developed to show during _Pascal Cafe 2024_ conference.